Siyu-Chen-NJ/Siyu-Chen-NJ.github.io/content/publication/lee-meta-prediction-2022/index.md

 ---
 title: Meta-prediction Model for Distillation-Aware NAS on Unseen Datasets
 authors:
-- Hayeon Lee
+- Hayeon Lee*
-- Sohyun An
+- Sohyun An*
 - Minseon Kim
 - Sung Ju Hwang
 date: '2022-09-01'
 publishDate: '2024-02-27T13:06:13.811826Z'
 publication_types:
-- paper-conference
+- ICLR 2023, Spotlight Presentation (notable-top-25%)
 abstract: Distillation-aware Neural Architecture Search (DaNAS) aims to search for an optimal student architecture that obtains the best performance and/or efficiency when distilling the knowledge from a given teacher model.
 Previous DaNAS methods